-Chelsea Coleman (Co-Leader) is a San Diego Native who grew up munching on Oxalis and scraping her legs in the canyon chaparral and sage scrub.
+Chelsea is a San Diego Native who grew up munching on Oxalis and scraping her legs in the canyon chaparral and sage scrub.
 She has always loved eating and sharing food with friends and family and has spent the last decade pursuing just that.
-She received a certificate in the Culinary Arts from the Slow Food-sponsored, Apicius: The Culinary Institute of Florence, in 2004 and has worked in kitchens and on organic farms in Italy, San Diego, Argentina and Hawaii.
-Chelsea currently manages the kitchen at The Rose Wine Pub on 30th and is working to bring better quality ingredients to a great community.
+Chelsea received a certificate in the Culinary Arts from the Slow Food-sponsored, Apicius: The Culinary Institute of Florence, in 2004 and has worked in kitchens and on organic farms in Italy, San Diego, Argentina and Hawaii.
+Chelsea is the proprietress at The Rose Wine Pub on 30th in South Park where she brings high quality ingredients to a great community.

-Monica Lee (Membership) has more than 10 years of experience in events and communications management.
+Monica has more than 10 years of experience in events and communications management.
 After beginning her career as an event coordinator for non-profit clients in Los Angeles, she spent time in New York and Chicago cultivating a background in public relations, marketing and human resources before moving back to sunny Southern California.
 During that time, she also had the pleasure of serving on the boards of the UCLA Asian Pacific Alumni Network, Project by Project, Voices for Illinois Children Associates Board and the Asian Pacific American Friends of the Theatre.
-While originally from Hawaii, she has now made San Diego her home.
-Monica is currently Development Coordinator for Scripps Health Foundation.
+While originally from Hawaii, she has made San Diego her home.
+Monica is currently Campaign Coordinator for Scripps Health Foundation, sits on the board of San Diego Hunger Coalition, and is President of the UCLA Network of San Diego.
 When she’s not busy exploring the culinary delights of our community, she pursues her other passion, travel.